sadickam/sdg-classification-bert/README.md

 Source:https://www.un.org/development/desa/disabilities/about-us/sustainable-development-goals-sdgs-and-disability.html

 ### Streamlit app link and key functions
-you can access the app from two sources including:
+The app can be accessed from two sources including:
 - Streamlit at: https://sadickam-sdg-classification-bert-main-qxg1gv.streamlit.app/ (This option runs faster but is less stable)

 - Hugging Face at: https://huggingface.co/spaces/sadickam/SDG-Classifier (This option for now is a bit slow but more stable)